mbutki/unload-testing/README.md

   Closing tab

-    ✓ should post on window.onbeforeunload (1134ms)
+    ✓ should post on window.onbeforeunload

-    ✓ should post on window.onunload (1037ms)
+    ✓ should post on window.onunload

-    ✓ should post on window.onpagehide (1031ms)
+    ✓ should post on window.onpagehide

-    ✓ should post on visibilitychange event listener (1030ms)
+    ✓ should post on visibilitychange event listener

-    ✓ should NOT post on beforeunload event listener (1039ms)
+    ✓ should NOT post on beforeunload event listener

-    ✓ should NOT post on unload event listener (1034ms)
+    ✓ should NOT post on unload event listener

-    ✓ should NOT post on pagehide event listener (1039ms)
+    ✓ should NOT post on pagehide event listener

   Navigating tab

-    ✓ should post on window.onbeforeunload (1062ms)
+    ✓ should post on window.onbeforeunload

-    ✓ should NOT post on window.onunload (1057ms)
+    ✓ should NOT post on window.onunload (Somestimes works on Travis [Linux])

-    ✓ should NOT post on window.onpagehide (1066ms)
+    ✓ should NOT post on window.onpagehide (Somestimes works on Travis [Linux])

-    ✓ should NOT post on visibilitychange event listener (1056ms)
+    ✓ should NOT post on visibilitychange event listener

-    ✓ should NOT post on beforeunload event listener (1052ms)
+    ✓ should NOT post on beforeunload event listener

-    ✓ should NOT post on unload event listener (1049ms)
+    ✓ should NOT post on unload event listener

-    ✓ should NOT post on pagehide event listener (1050ms)
+    ✓ should NOT post on pagehide event listener

 ## Manual Testing Results